$T\bar{T}$ Deformation of Stress-Tensor Correlators from Random Geometry: 4-point functions

 where `$(z_1\leftrightarrow z_2, z_3\leftrightarrow z_4)$' denotes three more terms obtained by exchanging $z_i$.
 As advertized at the beginning of this section, the most notable feature is the logarithmic correction.
 Note that a similar logarithmic correction appears in matter correlators \cite{Kraus:2018xrn, Cardy:2019qao, Hirano:2020nwq}.

-In Appendix \ref{app:4ptCPT} and \ref{app:contour_integral_approach}, as a check, we reproduce \eqref{TTTTbar} and \eqref{TTTbarTbar} from conformal perturbation theory.\footnote{The 4-point function \eqref{TTTbarTheta} can be reproduced by using the flow equation $\Theta=-{\delta\mu\over\pi}T\bar{T}$.} It is a straightforward exercise and much easier than the computation from the deformed Liouville action.
-However, we stress that our main purpose here is to apply and develop the random geometry approach to correlation functions, which is a useful language to understand the gravity dual of the $T\bar{T}$-deformed CFTs in the framework of AdS/CFT \cite{Hirano:2020nwq}.
+In Appendix \ref{app:4ptCPT} and \ref{app:contour_integral_approach}, as a check, we reproduce \eqref{TTTTbar} and \eqref{TTTbarTbar} from conformal perturbation theory.\footnote{The 4-point function \eqref{TTTbarTheta} can be reproduced by using the flow equation $\Theta=-{\delta\mu\over\pi}T\bar{T}$.} It is a straightforward exercise, which turns out to be easier than the computation from the deformed Liouville action.
+However, we hasten to say that this does not mean that the random geometry approach is less useful than conformal perturbation theory; although conformal perturbation theory is useful in concrete computations, the random geometry approach has advantage in formal operations.
+For example, it allowed us to derive all-order recursion equations, \eqref{xhf5Dec20} and \eqref{ActionRecursion}.
+Also, if we can regulate the fluctuation part, the random geometry approach will allow us to go straightforwardly to higher orders in a covariant way, which is presumably not so straightforward in conformal perturbation theory.
+Moreover, it was shown in \cite{Hirano:2020nwq} that the random geometry approach is a useful language to understand the gravity dual of the $T\bar{T}$-deformed CFTs in the framework of AdS/CFT\@.
 Appendix \ref{app:contour_integral_approach} also provides a novel use of the contour integral representation of the \TTbar-deformation \cite{Cardy:2019qao} in conformal perturbation theory.